Slick9000/docker-on-termux/README.md

 <br/>

 ## screenshots
-what to see what it looks like? here's a neofetch screenshot (running on the nvidia shield 2015:
+what to see what it looks like? here's a neofetch screenshot of it running on the nvidia shield (2015):

 <br/>